FOSSonTop/crave/getting-started/prepare-environment.md

 ---
-order: 2
+order: 3
 ---

-# Getting Started
-## How to Prepare Environment
+# How to Prepare Environment

 1. Now head on over to [foss.crave.io](https://Foss.crave.io) and press the Downloads button in the Left Hand Side menu to download `crave.conf` file